To setup a Ceridian user data integration, there are a few steps an admin for your Ceridian account must complete.

 - Forms - Employee Status Information

 - Forms - Employee Work Assignment - Primary Records

 Next, while still in the New Role screen, select the Web Services Field-Level Access tab at the top.
 Expand SOAP Services, then expand GetEmployeeXRefCodesResponse, and check XRefCode.

 Expand Employee, and check all of the following fields, plus their subfields and any further nested fields.
 Fields with subfields are indicated with an asterisk (*).

 - Set up integration user and assign role

 With the role now created, you will need to create a single unique user to be used for this integration.
 This user, and only this user, should be assigned to the Role you created in the previous steps.

 In the System Admin > User area, at the top of the page, select New and fill in the User Name field with the name you choose for this user.
 We recommend something easy to connect to this integration, like BeekeeperUser.

-Set the user's culture to "English US" and Numeric Culture to "English US", and create a password using the password field.
+Set the user's Culture to "English US" and Numeric Culture to "English US", and create a password in the Password field.
 You'll need to share this username and password with Beekeeper later.
 Check the Approved box, then assign the role created previously to this user by selecting the Add User Role button.